The Most Valuable Lessons We Learned From “Tuesdays With Morrie”

 “We need to forgive ourselves.
 For all the things we didn’t do.
 All the things we should have done.
 You can’t get stuck on the regrets of what should have happened.”

-In the book “Tuesdays with Morrie”, Morrie taught the author the practice of forgiveness.
+In the book “Tuesdays with Morrie,” Morrie taught the author the practice of forgiveness.
 Not only to others but as well as to himself.
-We may regret the things we did in the past, but not everything is within our control.
-Not letting go about it won’t change anything, but a better outlook for the future might.
+We may regret what we did in the past, but not everything is within our control.
+Not letting go of it won’t change anything, but a better outlook for the future might.

 Live Your Life As If It Is Your Last Day